buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Automatic insertion of Known-Local ULAs

+** Do we include this at all, or beef up the RFC 4193 section 4.4 text that says "AAAA and PTR records for locally assigned local IPv6 addresses are not recommended to be installed in the global DNS", and that this *IS* a misconfiguration, and point to Dan Wing's data that suggests most people don't do it?

 This update also introduces the concept of "known-local" ULAs.
 The new default behaviour introduced by this update elevates all ULAs above all IPv4 addresses.
 However, it is possible that a node in a destination network may have a host name with a ULA address in its global DNS entry.
 In such cases connectivity to that node is unlikely to work (in the absence of specific configured routing).

 ** Do we want to add support for misconfigurations?
 Data suggests that less than 0.1% of published AAAAs are ULAs

 To avoid such potential issues, this update additionally states that an implementation SHOULD automatically add rows in the default policy table for all ULA site prefixes that can be derived from received Router Advertisements (RAs) {{RFC4861}} given their Prefix Information Options (PIOs) or Route Information Options (RIOs) {{RFC4191}}.
 Such derived /48 prefixes are referred to as "known-local" ULAs and SHOULD have a precedence of 45.

+Note that RFC 6724 states in Section 2.1 that "An implementation MAY automatically add additional site-specific rows to the default table based on its configured addresses, such as for Unique Local Addresses (ULAs)" and in Section 10.3 that "Since ULAs are defined to have a /48 site prefix, an implementation might choose to add such a row automatically on a machine with a ULA."
+Here we are elevating that MAY/might to a SHOULD.

 Nodes implementing the automated increased precedence for known-local ULAs /48s SHOULD also set the default precedence for the ULA label (fc00::/7) to 10.